sayshar/alpine-rpi-os/README.md

 15) Reboot the system.

-## Installing the 'cardano-node' and 'cardano-cli' static binaries (AlpineOS uses static binaries almost exclusively so you should avoid non-static builds)
+## Installing/Upgrading the 'cardano-node' and 'cardano-cli' static binaries (AlpineOS uses static binaries almost exclusively so avoid non-static builds)

-#### You can obtain the static binaries for version 1.29.0 via the link [https://ci.zw3rk.com/build/1758] courtesy of Moritz Angermann, the SPO of ZW3RK.
+#### You can obtain the static binaries for version 1.30.1 via the link [https://ci.zw3rk.com/build/1758] courtesy of Moritz Angermann, the SPO of ZW3RK.
 You can follow the following commands to install the binaries into the correct folder:
 1)  Download the binaries.

     ```
-    wget -O ~/aarch64-unknown-linux-musl-cardano-node-1.29.0.zip https://ci.zw3rk.com/build/1771/download/1/aarch64-unknown-linux-musl-cardano-node-1.29.0.zip
+    wget -O ~/aarch64-unknown-linux-musl-cardano-node-1.30.1.zip https://ci.zw3rk.com/build/409517/download/1/aarch64-unknown-linux-musl-cardano-node-1.30.1.zip
     ```

 2)  Unzip and install the binaries via the commands.

     ```
-    unzip -d ~/ aarch64-unknown-linux-musl-cardano-node-1.29.0.zip
+    unzip -d ~/ aarch64-unknown-linux-musl-cardano-node-1.30.1.zip

     sudo mv ~/cardano-node/* /usr/local/bin/
     ```